Week 3 Assignment 50 Points

 5 pts

-Create a professional title slide that includes:
+Create a title slide that includes:

 • Title: "Blood Drive Staff Training"